WeDriveU’s President/CEO Erick Van Wagenen Talks Contracting and More

 Can you dive deeper into some technologies or innovations WeDriveU has recently introduced?

 AI and machine learning are hot topics everywhere, but they’ve been part of our industry for a while, particularly in routing and optimization.
-What’s evolving is using intelligent systems to augment human performance, not replace it.
+What’s evolving is the use of intelligent systems to augment human performance, not replace it.

-Safety is a huge area of focus.
+Safety is a major focus.
 We’re using technology to support our drivers, not automate them away.
 From driver-assist systems to fatigue monitoring to on-board safety tools, we’re layering systems that help drivers do their jobs more effectively and safely.
 That’s especially important in services like paratransit, where the human element is vital for passenger support.

 These technologies improve safety and build trust internally with our employees and externally with our agency partners.